spiritedtechie/spiritedtechie.com/collections/_posts/2023-08-18-time-spend-on-different-kinds-of-work.md

 The percentages are a personal preference shaped by context and experience.
 Proportions vary for different people and organisations; nevertheless, the nature of problems changes in each space.

-In the past, I have seen organisations reduce all innovation or disruption to a small percentage of the time.
-I instead advocate for continuous innovation.
-Any dedicated time is reserved for game-changing disruptive projects.

 An example might help explain the difference.
-Integrating a new framework to solve an immediate problem could be considered an innovation - it is practical and implementable.
-Contrast this with cutting-edge research in the latest AI techniques - this is disruptive, and the challenge is to identify scalable products, solutions and practical ways forward.
+Integrating a new framework to solve a complex problem could be considered an innovation - it is practical and implementable.
+Contrast this with cutting-edge research in the latest AI techniques - this is disruptive, and the challenge is to identify scalable products with practical solutions.
 This is experimental to the extreme.

 Some organisations limit innovation and/or disruption to only a fraction of the time (or remove the time altogether).
 Organisations could suffer consequences if their competitors do the opposite and reap the rewards.

-What about the opposite - 80% spent in the disruptive space, with nothing being productised and scaled.
-Perhaps this is necessary initially to pivot fast and stay ahead.
-However, eventually, a product needs to be defined, built and scaled.
-Constraints need to be identified for early-stage products in such a disruptive space - there will be some whether you want it or not!
-Constant change whilst trying to scale every opportunity is futile - data, critical thinking and strategy are required to make the right bets and move toward practicality.
+What about the opposite - 80% spent in the disruptive space, with nothing being productised and scaled?
+Initially, this may be necessary to pivot fast and stay ahead.
+Eventually, though, a product needs to be defined, built and scaled.
+Constraints exist for early-stage products - whether you want them or not!
+It's futile to try to scale every early-stage opportunity under constant change - data, critical thinking and strategy are required to make the right bets to progress toward scalability.

 Is it an anti-pattern to have dedicated roles or teams for disruption or innovation - would everyone else get bored and resentful quickly?
 Those best placed to evaluate innovations are closest to the execution and ops - their buy-in is critical.
 However, it does require a shift in mindset towards a more disruptive way of thinking.

-Would be keen to know how you make this work in your teams and organisations.
+I am keen to know how you make this work in your teams and organisations.